 “The opportunity to do something new for the company is both daunting and exciting,” said Jon, “More than anything, I feel responsible to ensure that whatever I’m doing brings value to the company, especially our clients.”

-ActiveProspect recently launched Self-Service Account Plans, a rapidly growing segment of our business that allows companies to use our products for as little as $10 per month.
-Jon also identified the need to improve the onboarding of these customers and creates guided walkthroughs for new Self-Service users.
+ActiveProspect recently launched Pay As You Go Account Plans, a rapidly growing segment of our business that allows companies to use our products for as little as $10 per month.
+Jon also identified the need to improve the onboarding of these customers and creates guided walkthroughs for new Pay As You Go users.
 His purpose for the guided walkthroughs is to help users level-up and quickly find value in the product for their business’ use case.

-“These users would be part of the first wave of Self-Service clients who wouldn’t receive a formal onboarding, so I wanted to make sure they had an easy to access guide that would teach them the steps necessary for building their first flow,” said Jon.
+“These users would be part of the first wave of Pay As You Go clients who wouldn’t receive a formal onboarding, so I wanted to make sure they had an easy to access guide that would teach them the steps necessary for building their first flow,” said Jon.

 “The combination of the strategic importance of this program, and Jon’s initiative analyzing the data to identify problem areas, led us to create an entirely new role for Jon at the company,” said Steve Rafferty, CEO and Founder of ActiveProspect in an article highlighting Jon’s work on BuiltInAustin.